Leonardo-Notargiacomo/SkyVoyage/analysis/TestCases.md

 - System highlights the invalid fields in red.

 **Extension**: 6a.
 If the information is invalid, the system displays an error message and prompts the Sales Employee to correct the information.

 ---

+**Name**: testSearchFlightsNoResult

+**Precondition**: Sales Employee is logged into the system and is on the flight search interface.

+**Scenario**:

+1. Sales Employee selects the flight search option.
+2. System displays the flight search interface.
+3. Sales Employee enters the following search criteria:
+   - Departure: "Amsterdam"
+   - Arrival: "Sint Maarten"
+   - Travel date: "26.03.2025" - "06.04.2025"
+   - Number passengers: "1"
+4. Sales Employee submits the search request.
+5. System processes the request and checks for available flights.
+6. No flights are found for the given criteria.

+**Result**:

+- System displays the message: "No flights found for the selected criteria.
+Please try different dates or departure."
+- System suggests nearby airports or alternative travel dates (if available).
+- Sales Employee can modify the search criteria and try again.

+**Extension**: 6a.
+If no flights are found, the system provides alternative suggestions or prompts the user to refine their search.

+---

+**Name**: testSearchFlightsSystemError

+**Precondition**: Sales Employee is logged into the system and is on the flight search interface.

+**Scenario**:

+1. Sales Employee selects the flight search option.
+2. System displays the flight search interface.
+3. Sales Employee enters the following search criteria:
+   - Departure: "Amsterdam"
+   - Arrival: "Sint Maarten"
+   - Travel date: "26.03.2025" - "06.04.2025"
+   - Number passengers: "1"
+4. Sales Employee submits the search request.
+5. System encounters an unexpected error (e.g., database connection issue or API failure).

+**Result**:

+- System displays an error message: "An error occurred while retrieving flights.
+Please try again later."
+- System logs the error for debugging.
+- Sales Employee cannot view flight results until the issue is resolved.

+**Extension**: 5a.
+If the system encounters an unexpected error, the system displays an error message and logs the issue for further investigation.

+---